dagronf/DSFFloatLabelledTextControl/README.md

 ## Why?

 I was curious as to whether this pattern would work for a Mac program.
+I wanted this to be a basic drop-in for an existing text field, using the NSTextField `placeholderString` value as the floating label title.

-## Usage
+## Installation

+### Swift Package Manager

+Add `https://github.com/dagronf/DSFFloatLabelledTextControl` to your project.

+### Cocoapods

+Add `pod 'DSFFloatLabelledTextControl', :git => 'https://github.com/dagronf/DSFFloatLabelledTextControl'` to your podfile.

 ### Directly
 Copy the `DSFFloatLabelledTextField.swift` into your project.
 This class inherits directly from `NSTextField` so all settings that you make on a text field (eg. alignment) should also apply here.

-### Cocoapods

-Add `pod 'DSFFloatLabelledTextControl', :git => 'https://github.com/dagronf/DSFFloatLabelledTextControl'` to your podfile.
+## Usage

 ### Interface builder